 The best sight by far in Bansko is the Pirin mountains that surround the town.
 It seems that wherever you go you can see them.

-We had a great view of them in from our third apartment and frequently commented on how much we were going to miss them.
+We had an amazing view of them from both the living room and the bedroom at our third apartment and frequently commented on how much we were going to miss them.

 Why I Won’t Ski Bansko Again